Stephen Stills: Solo and CSNY tours (1974)

 Stills spent early 1974 on a sold out East coast tour where he played well respected theatres, including Carnegie Hall.
 The 1975 live album Stephen Stills Live was made up of recordings from this tour.
 It was also during this tour that Stills announced the 1974 CSNY reunion concert tour.
-The CSNY reunion tour sold out shows through July and August in both the US and the UK, with an average concert attendance of 80,000.
+The CSNY reunion tour sold-out shows through July and August in both the US and the UK, with an average concert attendance of 80,000.
 Due to poor management, the tour made little money for the group, but album sales saw a boost: the CSNY compilation album So Far reached number 1 in the US and sold 6 million copies.
-After another aborted attempt at recording another CSNY album after the tour, Stills signed with Columbia Records in late 1974.
-In 1973–1974, Stills was recording another solo album called As I Come Of Age, which was put aside for the CSNY reunion tour.
+After another aborted attempt at recording a CSNY album after the tour, Stills signed with Columbia Records in late 1974.
+In 1973–1974, Stills was recording another solo album called As I Come of Age, which was put aside for the CSNY reunion tour.
 Many songs were used for the 1975 Stills album.
-In 1974, Stills played bass, and help mix his wife, Veronique Sanson's, record Le Maudit.
-He also played bass for her at two of her concerts in Paris in October 1974.
-On 29 October, Stills played two short acoustic shows at Chances Are, a nightclub in Ann Arbor, Michigan, as a benefit for Democrat John Reuther's campaign.
-The next night, 30 October, Stills played two shows for Democratic congressional candidate Bob Carr at the Stables, East Lansing, Michigan, then another unannounced acoustic slot at a Michigan University frat party.
+In 1974, Stills played bass on, and helped mix his wife's record Le Maudit.
+He also played bass for her at two concerts in Paris in October 1974.